Within the framework of “Excellence initiative (IdEx), Université Paris Cité has established several interdisciplinary institutes.

 The Center for Earth Politics focuses on addressing scientific and political challenges coming from various findings on the state of the planet.
-As a symbol of the close collaboration between Université de Paris and Sciences Po, its ambition is to develop research communities that bring together experimental sciences with social sciences and humanities to address the complex challenges of the Anthropocene.
+As a symbol of the close collaboration between Université Paris Cité and Sciences Po, its ambition is to develop research communities that bring together experimental sciences with social sciences and humanities to address the complex challenges of the Anthropocene.

 Global Research Institute of Paris

 The Global Research Institute of Paris (GRIP) is an Interdisciplinary Initiative that includes both Global Studies and Global research in the social sciences and humanities, particularly working on North-South relations.

 Designed as a meta-network, the GRIP addresses all the strategic partners of Université Paris Cité by creating a highly visible scientific community focused on societal challenges linked to globalisation.

 The Person in Medicine Institute is an interdisciplinary program at the crossroads of human and social sciences, medical humanities and medicine.

 The programme explores subjectivation on individuals with health issues, their family members and on health care professionals.
 It examines the way these interconnected communities experience the disease socially and on a personal level.
 Lastly, the programme focuses on training doctors and health care professionals and considers how the role of humanities plays within this context.

 The Data Intelligence Institute of Paris (DiiP) is a laboratory that fosters and supports the emergence of interdisciplinary practices around data science and data intelligence, by integrating and capitalizing on pre-existing expertise within the university.
 It gathers scientists and researchers from formal sciences (mathematics, computer sciences), physical sciences, (physics, astronomy, geosciences), life sciences (medicine, biology, neurosciences) and social sciences (linguistics, psychology, sociology, political science, economics, law, history).

 Challenges Research Institute